 Copying vs. Cloning

-Each time you make a copy of an analog audio segment you introduce aberrations because you are only creating a "likeness" of the original.
+Each time you make a copy of an analog audio segment you introduce deviations because you are only creating a "likeness" of the original.
 With digital technology you are using the original elements to create a "clone."

 If we are using the original uncompressed digital data, we can fully expect to end up with an exact clone of the original, even after 50 generations (50 copies of copies).

 With analog data copies of copies quickly result in poor audio quality.
-Before the event of digital technology, such things as nonlinear editing (which we'll talk about in Module 56) were not possible.
+Before the event of digital technology, such things as quality nonlinear editing (which we'll talk about in Module 56) were not possible.

 If you have the option, you'll want to convert analog data into digital as soon as possible and leave it that way until you are forced at some point to convert it back to analog.